Jerez de la Frontera

 Another highlight of the city is the royal Andalusian riding school with the white horses of the Andalusian breed.
 Every Thursday (2016) is a big show, besides there are guided tours through the area on some days per week.

-Highlight in Jerez: Visit of a show with horses in the royal riding school
+Highlight in Jerez: visiting a show with horses in the royal riding school

-Many holidaymakers in the city of Jerez de la Frontera visit the famous horse ballet at the Court Riding School.
-In the shows the horses dance to music from Andalusia.
-The bestseller is the ballet „How Andalusian horses dance“ at the Royal Art Riding School of Andalusia „Real Escuela Andaluza del Arte Ecuestre“.
-The riders wear traditional clothes from the 18th century.
-The show takes place several times a week during the season, usually at 12 noon.
-In winter the horse dance is a little less frequent.
-Most tourists are enthusiastic, the show with the horses receives much praise on the Internet.
-You should book the visit of the event at least some days or better weeks before, since the Andalusian horse ballet is very popular in the court riding school.
+Many vacationers in the city of Jerez de la Frontera visit the famous horse ballet in the court riding school.
+In the shows, the horses dance to music from Andalusia.
+The bestseller is the ballet “How Andalusian Horses Dance” at the Royal Artistic Riding School of Andalusia “Real Escuela Andaluza del Arte Ecuestre”.
+The riders wear traditional clothing from the 18th century.
+The riding show takes place several times a week during the season, usually at 12 noon.
+In winter, the horse dance is a little less frequent.
+Most tourists are enthusiastic, the show with the horses gets a lot of praise on the Internet.
+You should book your visit to the event at least a few days or better weeks in advance, as the Andalusian horse ballet is very popular at the Riding School.
 The riding school is centrally located in the city of Jerez de la Frontera.

 Everything you need to know about Lucca Tuscany in Italy.